 Unity's team claim that Improbable's public interpretation of the Unity Engine's Terms of Service was incorrect and misleading to their fans, as they failed to mention that their snub was a result of more than a year worth of verbal and written warnings over misusing the Unity brand.

-That, however, didn't stop Improbable to quickly seek allies in midst of the confusion, which they did, starting with Epic Games who set up a $25m fund to help devs switch.
+That, however, didn't stop Improbable to quickly seek allies in midst of the confusion, which they did, starting with Epic Games who fund to help devs switch.
 As noble as it may have been, it just seems like they too have been duped by Improbable's narrative, but we'll see whether they end up facing the same issues that Unity faced.